 For most people this will come as a shock but for German journalists, it’s not at all surprising: “I think that people who know nothing about the work of the media in Germany and in Europe as a whole, will be shocked.
 For those who still believe that our media is free and independent, reading this book will certainly be a shock, because it denies everything, what they believe” says Zuerst Oksenrayeter, chief editor of ‘Bought Journalists’.

 The book is now ranked seventh in the list of best sellers in Germany with more and more people turning to it in an attempt to understand what is happening in German journalism.
-At present, the book is only available in German and can be ordered here.
-However, Agenda Daily can confirm that the book is in the process of being translated into English, Russian, Turkish and Hungarian.
+The English edition of the book entitled “Journalists for Hire: How the CIA Buys the News” is now available for pre-order here and will be released May 15, 2017.
+However, we recommend ordering your copy today while stocks last.